As an Amazon Associate I earn from qualifying purchases.

 To make fertilizer with your eggshells, it is best to have them as fine as possible.
 Then add the crushed eggshells to warm water and let sit out in the sun for a bit.
 The warm water will leach out some of the calcium from the eggs.

 Add some epsom salts to this solution and a little fish emulsion fertilizer, and you have a great spray on fertilizer.
 Use this once a month to give your plants an extra boost of goodness.
-If none of the above ideas appeal to you, at the very least, throw those eggshells in the compost!
-As you can see, there are lots of ways to use eggshells in the garden!
+Using eggshells as fertilizer, is one of the best way to use egg shells in the garden to benefit your plants!

 Want to Remember This?